crystal-lang/crystal/_drafts/tools.md

 <img src="/images/tools/context.png" width="417" height="176" class="center"/>

+Like in the previous tool, the program itself is never executed.
+All the information shown cames from the same build process that generates the binary.

-The tool is available in command line manner as the previous one.
+The tool is available in command line manner.

-{% highlight ruby %}
+{% highlight ruby linenos %}
 a = "a string"
 b = 1
-# line 3

 {% endhighlight ruby %}

 <pre class="code">